sherpatoni/HiveChime/README.md

 2. In  "Aditional Boards Manager URLs" add this line and click on "OK":
 "http://arduino.esp8266.com/stable/package_esp8266com_index.json"

-3.Go to "Tools -> Board -> Boards Manager", type "ESP8266" and install it.
+3. Go to "Tools -> Board -> Boards Manager", type "ESP8266" and install it.
 This will take a little time as it needs to get a bunch of tools to support the ESP8266 chip.

 When flashing a board, it is a good idea to check the port and the board choice in "Tools -> Board"